CiscoSecurity/tr-05-serverless-relay/aws/HOWTO.md

 # AWS HOWTO

-**Note.** This document is intended for the initial AWS setup.
+**NOTE.** This document is intended for the initial AWS setup.
 If you have not configured your AWS environment yet, then make sure to do that first by thoroughly carrying out any instructions from this document.